Diplomatic relations between Türkiye and Austria started 160 years after

 Turkish community in Austria constitutes one of the most important elements

-of nearly 300.000 people.
+nearly 300.000 people.

-Türkiye-Austria Business Council Round Table Meeting.
+attended the Türkiye-Austria Business Council Round Table Meeting.

-Foreign Minister Schallenberg and Interior Minister Gerhard Karner visited
+Former Austrian Foreign Minister Alexander Schallenberg and Interior

-Türkiye on 3-4 July 2022.
-Former Foreign Minister Çavuşoğlu paid a visit
+Minister Gerhard Karner visited Türkiye on 3-4 July 2022.
+Former Foreign

-to Austria on 14 April 2023 and held bilateral meetings.
+Minister Çavuşoğlu paid a visit to Austria on 14 April 2023 and held

-Ali Yerlikaya, Minister of Interior.
+with Mr. Ali Yerlikaya, Minister of Interior.

 There have been numerous meetings between high level authorities of two